ridwanray/Flytopost/README.md

 ## Back End

-The backend folder contains the API and database build and architectures.
+The backend folder contains the API and database architectures.

 1. User and other model APIs are ready to be called from any API application such Postman.
 2. All models REST API can be tested on postman.